-I also love Hermann's layered approach to fillers.
-She fills your face a little at a time so you don't appear puffy, overdone, or unnatural.
+I loved Hermann's layered approach to fillers.
+She fills your face a little at a time, so you don't appear puffy, overdone, or unnatural.
 I have seen her twice now for lip fillers (I wanted to take it slowly).
-I have included an "after" photo from each of those visits below too so you can see the difference.
-It's minimal but noticeable.
+The difference is minimal, but noticeable.

 With Age Comes Bone Loss, Collagen Loss, and Fat Loss, Hence Lip Filler

 It just happened one day.
 I looked in the mirror and noticed that my lips looked thinner.
 My lips were never really big to begin with, but as I progressed into my late 30s, they started to appear less plump.
-I also noticed some fine lines developing around the upper lip that I would like to fill out.
-Turns out, these facial changes are fairly normal parts of the aging process and are all courtesy of bone loss, collagen loss, and fat loss.
+I also noticed some fine lines developing around the upper lip that I wanted to fill out.
+Turns out, these facial changes are fairly normal parts of the aging process, and are all due to bone loss, collagen loss, and fat loss.

 No, Lip Fillers Won't Make Your Lips Look Cartoonish

 If you are concerned about the pain, Hermann can also do small injections with numbing medication inside the lips or a nerve block, which makes the pain almost imperceptible.
-But the whole treatment takes less than 10 minutes to perform, so often the topical numbing cream suffice followed by ice packs for the swelling will suffice.
-This also helps to minimize any bruising, which is always possible, but thankfully it didn't happen to me.
+But the whole treatment takes less than 10 minutes to perform, so often the topical numbing cream, followed by ice packs for the swelling, will suffice.
+This also helps to minimize any bruising, which is always possible (but thankfully it didn't happen to me).